pumukit/PuMuKIT/src/Pumukit/LDAPBundle/Resources/doc/AdminGuide.md

 How to install and configure LDAPBundle
 ---------------------------------------

-1.- Install the bundle into your Pumukit2 root project:
+1.- Install the bundle into your Pumukit root project:

 ```
-$ cd /path/to/pumukit2/
+$ cd /path/to/pumukit/
 $ php app/console pumukit:install:bundle Pumukit/LDAPBundle/PumukitLDAPBundle
 ```